 Leilani Lei Pan

-Leilani Lei Pan is an Advisor to the GreenPoint Group.
-Ms. Pan helps clients understand and navigate the policy and commercial environment in China by leveraging her decade of experience in partner management, government relations, public policy, and corporate social responsibility.
+Leilani Lei Pan is a Senior Associate at the GreenPoint Group.
+Ms. Pan helps clients understand and navigate the policy and commercial environment in China by leveraging her two decades of experience in partner management, government relations, public policy, and corporate social responsibility.

 Ms. Pan was formerly with General Motors (GM) China where she was most recently Senior Manager of Corporate Social Responsibility and Manager of Industry/Government Relations & Public Policy at the company’s Beijing operations.
 Before she joined GM in 2008, she served as Executive Vehicle Line Director Assistant and Quality Director Assistant at Shanghai General Motors for five years, a joint venture invested by GM and SAIC Motor Corporation based in Shanghai.